 - acquire spiritual qualities such as love, truthfulness and generosity

 - develop patterns of behaviour that lead to a fruitful and productive life

 - become aware of God’s love for humanity and His unfailing assistance

 Children who have reached the age of 12 can continue this educational process with further age-appropriate materials.
 Eventually they reach the stage where they can take personal responsibility for their own spiritual development and contribute to the wellbeing of society.

 Baha’i children’s classes are open to all children, subject to parental approval.
 All classes are taught by volunteer local teachers who are trained to conduct classes by training institutes.
-All teachers are certified under the Baha’i Child Protection Policy, which includes a mandatory police check and compliance with the relevant child protection laws of Australia’s states and territories.
+All teachers are certified under the Baha’i Child Protection Policy, which includes compliance with the relevant child protection laws of Australia’s states and territories.

 Parents are welcome to sit in on the classes or to meet with the teachers at any time.

 To find a children’s class in your area, contact your local Baha’i community.